The Man from U.N.C.L.E.: Thrush

-U.N.C.L.E.'s primary adversary was Thrush (WASP in the pilot movie).
-The original series never divulged who or what Thrush represented, nor was it ever used as an acronym.
-In the U.N.C.L.E. novels written by David McDaniel, it stands for the Technological Hierarchy for the Removal of Undesirables and the Subjugation of Humanity, described as having been founded by Colonel Sebastian Moran after the death of Professor Moriarty at the Reichenbach Falls in the Sherlock Holmes short story "The Final Problem".
+U.N.C.L.E.'s primary adversary was Thrush (named WASP in the pilot film).
+The original series never divulged whom or what Thrush represented, nor was it ever used as an acronym.
+The novels written by David McDaniel explain that it stands for "Technological Hierarchy for the Removal of Undesirables and the Subjugation of Humanity", described as having been founded by Colonel Sebastian Moran after the death of Professor Moriarty at the Reichenbach Falls in the Sherlock Holmes short story "The Final Problem".
 But in a second season episode, guest star Jessie Royce Landis plays a character who claims that she founded Thrush.
 Producer Felton always insisted that Thrush was not an acronym and stood for nothing.

 Thrush's aim was to conquer the world.
 Thrush was considered so dangerous an organization that even governments who were ideologically opposed to each other – such as the United States and the Soviet Union – had cooperated in forming and operating the U.N.C.L.E. organization.
 Similarly, when Solo and Kuryakin held opposing political views, the friction between them in the story was held to a minimum.
 Although executive producer Norman Felton and Ian Fleming conceived Napoleon Solo, it was the producer Sam Rolfe who created the global U.N.C.L.E. hierarchy, and he included the Soviet agent, Illya Kuryakin.
 Unlike the CIA or the British SIS (Secret Intelligence Service), U.N.C.L.E. was a global organization of agents from many countries and cultures.